-- Referred by the student's home district. - Expressed desire to be part of the program (self-referral). - Expressed desire to achieve graduation. - Referred by the high school screening committee team and principal. - Complete academic/interest/aptitude tests upon placement. - If a student has qualified for special education services, they must demonstrate one year of success in the regular education program of their resident district before qualifying to enroll in the VALTS program. - Reasonable student expectation to complete the program within one year of graduation class.
-At a minimum, students should have completed at least 40% of their resident district's graduation requirements prior to entering the VALTS program. - Agrees to abide by conditions and rules established for the program. - Completion of a successful intake interview.
+- Referred by the student's home district. - Expressed desire to be part of the program (self-referral). - Expressed desire to achieve graduation. - Referred by the home high school's counseling team and principal. - If students have qualified for special education services, they must demonstrate one year of success in the regular education program of their resident district before qualifying to enroll in the VALTS program. - Reasonable student expectation to complete the program within one year of graduation class.
+At a minimum, students should have completed enough of their home district's graduation requirements to be successful prior to entering the VALTS program. - Agrees to abide by conditions and rules established for the program. - Completion of a successful intake interview.